extedcouD/ondc-cpp-validator/README.md

         validation: test
     }

-### FINALLY IN BUILD.YAML ADD A X-TESTS section with all the required validations objects which can be easily integrated with the dev-guide-editor
+### FINALLY IN BUILD.YAML ADD A X-TESTS section with all the required validations objects which can be easily integrated with the dev-guide-editor and which can auto generate tests for  attributes and enums with logic

 ```
 x-tests: